SandyRodger/LS202_html_and_css/shay_howe_tutorial.md

 ## [Understanding Common HTML terms](https://learn.shayhowe.com/html-css/building-your-first-web-page/#common-html-terms)

 - Elements:
-  - Designators that define the structure and contentof objects within a page:
+  - Designators that define the structure and content of objects within a page:
     - Multiple levels of headings `<h1>` to `<h6>`
-    - Parapgraphs `<p>`
+    - Paragraphs `<p>`
     - `<a>`
     - `<div>`
     - `<span>`